rickydtran/mitra/README.md

 Dean Schaefer

 # TODO:
-* Stop Short Path Algorithm when destination is reached.
+* [] Stop Short Path Algorithm when destination is reached.
 Right now it computes incantations to all realms.
 Source to all destination
-* Store pathway from source to destination from from Short Path Algorithm
+* [] Store pathway from source to destination from from Short Path Algorithm
-* Implement Heap to Lower Time Complexity of Short Path Algorithm
+* [] Implement Heap to Lower Time Complexity of Short Path Algorithm
-* Modify find max subsequence function to actually return the subsequence
+* [] Modify find max subsequence function to actually return the subsequence
-* Use hash map for string lookup pointer retrieval.
-Reduces lookup from O(n) to constant time [DONE]
+* [X] Use hash map for string lookup pointer retrieval.
+Reduces lookup from O(n) to constant time